-The Illawarra Academy of Sport has supported more than 5000 regional athletes and recently commenced its 30th year of providing the community with sport development and education services and will in 2015 provide developmental support to around 160 local athletes and 23 coaches and administrators.
+The Illawarra Academy of Sport has supported more than 5400 regional athletes over the years and provides developmental support to around 160 local athletes and 40 coaches and administrators each year.

 The IAS operates through the Illawarra’s geographic region comprising the five local government areas of; Wollongong, Kiama, Shellharbour, Shoalhaven and Wingecarribee.
 The region has a population of over 410,000 residents and covers an area of around 8,485 square kilometres.

 The Illawarra Academy of Sport, with the support of our many partners, provide athletes with the programs to develop, excel and achieve through sport while maintaining strong community ties —this in turn produces young ambassadors for the Illawarra community, the Illawarra Academy of Sport and their valued partners.